 By the end of the course, the Counselor, Marriage and Family Therapist, Social Worker or Psychologist will be able to:

--Explain part of post-traumatic stress disorder that is related to depression.
+-Explain the relation of posttraumatic stress disorder in depression.

 -Explain what the certified counselor must do when a client’s condition indicates that there is a clear and imminent danger to the client or others.